-What we missed / reasons to go back
+What we missed / reasons to go back to Vienna

+Obviously, there are many more places to see in Vienna.
 We missed the Pratersauna club, which was recommended to me by three different persons.
 It’s suppose to be pretty cool, so hopefully I can visit the club next time.
 Although, we ate and drank a lot, we didn’t visit a real Viennese coffeehouse.
 Cafe Trzesniewski (famous for its sandwiches) was unfortunately closed when we were there.
 Also, we didn’t visit the Prater area or any of the museums in the Museum Quartier.
 Finally, we had no time to visit the beautiful surroundings of Vienna.

 - A Vienna Card gives you three days of free public transportation and also considerable discount to attractions such as the Kunsthaus and the Belvedere!